dart-lang/site-www/src/null-safety/migration-guide.md

 ## 5. Publish {#step5-publish}

-We encourage you to publish packages as prereleases as soon as you migrate.
+We encourage you to publish packages as prereleases as soon as you migrate:

-{{ site.alert.note }}
-  Although you can deploy apps at any time, we generally recommend waiting for a stable SDK release that supports null safety without flags.
-{{ site.alert.end }}

-If your package is already on pub.dev, publish it as a prerelease:

 * [Set the SDK constraints to the tested beta version.](#sdk-constraints)
 * [Set the package version to indicate a breaking change and